 AODA reference: IASR section 80.50

-Deadline and status: January 1, 2010 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The City procedure on availability of accessible customer service documents outlines that customer service policies and procedures will be available in accessible formats, in a timely manner, and at a cost that is no more than the regular cost charged to other people.